playmode33/playmode33/README.md

 Hey, I'm Marlon 👋

-I build **web apps, Discord systems, and small applications** that are actually used.
+I like building **web apps, Discord stuff, and small tools** that people actually use.
-My focus is on **clean design, performance, and simplicity**.
+Nothing too overcomplicated — just clean, fast, and working.

-I like creating things that are fast, usable, and easy to maintain.
+Most of the time I'm either improving something I've already built or starting a new idea and seeing where it goes.

 🇨🇭 Based in Switzerland